 But it still comes with the Wi-Fi, GPS, and cell data.
 Geofencing feature — a 2020 trend for logistics and retail technologies — is less accurate to determine the location, but is a helpful tool to bring your customer to your store from the parking lot.

 The algorithm is as easy as that: you set virtual boundaries on the map, and when your customers’ device enters it, pre-engineered action became triggered (i.e., a push notification about a season sale or new collection).
 It can be based on the position (nearby area), dynamic changes (time), or peer-to-peer (nearby users) algorithm.
+Likewise, ai for supply chain management technology is also used in the logistics industry.

 Amazon’s Alexa can set a reminder triggering only when you’re entering a geofenced location.
 For example, turn the lights on when «honey, I’m home!»